ms/buildtogether.tech/src/process.md

 :   One programmer, the driver, does the typing, while the other, called the
     navigator, watches and comments.
 Every twenty minutes or or so, the pair switches roles.
-The benefits of pair programming are proven for students as well as for professionals <cite>Williams2001,Hannay2009,DiBella2013</cite>.
+The benefits of pair programming are proven for students as well as for professionals [% b Williams2001 Hannay2009 DiBella2013 %].
     First, the navigator will often notice mistakes in the driver's code, or remember design decisions that the driver is too busy typing to recall.
 This is the tightest of the feedback loops, since feedback is nearly continuous.